chinzistor/StreamerQnA/README/config.md

             "background": "#00AAAA",
             "hoverColor": "#006666",
             "hoverTime": 1.0,
-            "text": "#FFFF00",
+            "color": "#FFFF00",
             "italic": false,
             "bold": true,
             "font": "sans serif",
             "size": 14,
             "border": {
-                "thickness": 2,
+                "top": {
                     "style": "solid",
                     "color": "#FFFF00",
+                    "thickness": 2
+                },
+                "bottom": {
+                    "style": "solid",
+                    "color": "#FFFF00",
+                    "thickness": 2
+                },
+                "left": {
+                    "style": "solid",
+                    "color": "#FFFF00",
+                    "thickness": 2
+                },
+                "right": {
+                    "style": "solid",
+                    "color": "#FFFF00",
+                    "thickness": 2
+                },
-                "spacing": 0
+                "spacing": 0,
+                "rounding": {
+                    "topLeft": 10,
+                    "topRight": 10,
+                    "bottomLeft": 10,
+                    "bottomRight": 10
                 }
+            }
 ```
 - `hoverColor` sets the background color of the button when you hover over them with your cursor.
 - `hoverTime` sets how fast the color changing animation is going to last in seconds.
-- `border` is for changing the buttons' outline's look:
-  - `thickness` sets how thick this border is going to be in pixels.
-  - `style` sets what style the border is going to have.
-Accepted values: `dotted` `dqashed` `solid` `double` `groove` `ridge` `inset` `outset` `none`
-  - `color` sets the border's color.
-  - `spacing` sets the distance between the individual elements (name, time, question slots).
 - `background` sets the background color of the button.
 - `color` sets the color of the text.
 - `italic` sets if the text should be italic.
 Accepted values: `true` `false`
 - `bold` sets if the text should be bold.
 Accepted values: `true` `false`
 - `font` sets the font of the text.
 - `size` sets the font size.
-You've probably noticed that within the `buttons` node you have a `borderSpacing` option, this set how big gap in pixels is going to be between the buttons.
+- `border` is for changing the buttons' outline's look:
+  - `thickness` sets how thick this border is going to be in pixels.
+  - `style` sets what style the border is going to have.
+Accepted values: `dotted` `dashed` `solid` `double` `groove` `ridge` `inset` `outset` `none`
+  - `color` sets the border's color.
+  - `spacing` sets the distance between the individual elements (name, time, question slots).
+  - `rounding` sets how much each corner is rounded in pixels.

 Within the `queue` settings you can separately change each section's design.
 `selected` section is what for the selected question that is shown on the stream, the rest are the `unselected`.